From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Scene-CoT: Additional Details

 \section{Scene-CoT: Additional Details}

 In the main body of the paper, the critical details of the proposed Scene-CoT method were provided.
-Here, more details including the overall system diagram, shown in \cref{fig:Cap4Time}, are provided.
+Indeed, the inspiration of the Scene-CoT method was to design a general baseline that divides the QA problem into a VLM-based video perception module and an LLM-based reasoner.
+There is related ongoing research that shows the benefits of such perception and reasoning decoupling for solving complex math and science problems \cite{gou2025perceptual,guo2025decoupled} as well as for RL-based finetuning \cite{rezaei2026cppo}.
+Here, more details of the Scene-CoT approach, including the overall system diagram (shown in \cref{fig:Cap4Time}), are provided.
 Of note, the VLM CoT reasoning block shows the information flow during the series of CoT VLM calls.
 As discussed in the main paper, general scene descriptions are first generated using a uniformly sampled sub-set of frames in each segment.
 Using these scene descriptions as additional context, the VLM is prompted to describe the ego vehicle motion and subsequently the nearby vehicles' motion.
 The VLM also receives the additional context of the ego vehicle motion descriptions, as well as the scene descriptions, when it is prompted to describe the motion of the nearby vehicles.
 The final step in the CoT generates a JSON-formatted output summary using the ego and nearby motion descriptions as contextual information.
 Finally, to perform question-answering, the LLM is provided with three inputs: 1) The original question.
 2) The general Scene Description.
 3) The JSON-style motion summary.

 A concrete example from TAD showing the series of CoT prompts, along with the VLM's outputs is shown in \cref{fig:cot_prompt_ans}.